elacroix92/tempecell/README.md

 Each RMarkdown file regenerates all results and figures used in the manuscript.
 The `.md` files in this repo show formatted code output.
-The `.Rmd` files can be downloaded to run and edit on your lcoal machine.
+The `.Rmd` files can be downloaded to run and edit on your local machine.

 `DO.md` shows data processing for DO data. `FeMn.md` shows data processing for Fe and Mn reduction. `CO2_Efflux.md` shows data